markblokpoel/mathlib/paper.md

 # Illustrations

-We present illustrate the relationship between simulations implemented in Scala and ```mathlib``` and formal theories.
+We present two illustrations to show the relationship between simulations implemented in Scala and ```mathlib``` and formal theories.

 ## Illustration 1: Subset choice